 • Pattison College v.
 New York Institute of Technology, BCSC Action No. S094495, Vancouver Registry (November 4, 2009) [unreported].
 Kristal Low successfully acted on behalf of the defendant in staying the action in British Columbia by asserting a forum selection clause argument.

-• Defence of employers in claims of alleged wrongful dismissal.
+• Defence and pre litigation counsel to employers in claims of alleged wrongful dismissal.

 • Defence of health authorities (hospitals and nurses) in claims of alleged medical malpractice.